When to clip your horse

 Here are some situations to think about when deciding when to clip your horse:

-- The first sign of winter coming – it’s probably still warm outside, and you can easily give your horse a bath to prep him.
+- The first sign of winter coming – it’s probably still warm outside, and you can easily bath your horse to prep him.
 Most horses are shedding by mid-September, so you know the fuzzies are coming in weeks later.
 Ideally, wait until the hair has started to grow in before clipping, otherwise, you may end up with blotches.

 - When you see the first fuzzies, clip.
 It will be quick, his coat won’t be long which means faster drying after the prep bath and faster clipping.
 The downside is that you will be doing more clips later on as the hair keeps growing in.
 But – you will easily be able to do a deep groom for an easy clip with a shorter coat.